Wildboar-Software/asn1-typescript-libraries/README.md

 - [ ] `README.md` for each
 - [ ] Remove unused imports
 - [ ] Refactor `AlgorithmInformation-2009` into a separate package
+- [ ] Implement XER for CINF
+- [ ] Implement XER for RINF

+## Notes

+- CINF and RINF may be useful for the OID registry.